 The popular dioramas (also known as the Pitman Models) are miniature models depicting Cambridge in 1667, 1775 and 1936 that were displayed in Widener from 1947 to 2004.
-Unfortunately, they were removed from their location behind the main staircase of Widener during the recent renovation when building codes required additional bathrooms.
-They are in need of significant restoration and are currently in storage.
+Unfortunately, they had to be removed from their location behind the main staircase of Widener during the Widener renovation of the early 2000s.
+The 1936 diorama has been restored and is on display at the Harvard Management Company, 600 Atlantic Ave. #1500, Boston.
+The other two are in need of significant restoration and are currently in storage.
 Since they belong to the Faculty of Arts & Sciences, not the library, we do not know if there are any plans to display them again.

 Some history of the dioramas is provided in the Harvard Library Bulletin, v.
 1 no. 3, Autumn 1947, pp 391-393, and v.
 3, no. 3 Autumn 1949, p.
 448.

 - Ask a Librarian, including chat and email, will be suspended on Thursday and Friday, November 23 and 24.
 Regular service hours resume on Saturday. .

 - If If you're experiencing an ongoing technical issue when you attempt to access library materials with your HarvardKey during these times, please report it to Library Technology Services.

 Chat is intended for brief inquiries from the Harvard community.

 Reach out to librarians and other reference specialists by email using our online form.
 We usually respond within 24 hours Monday through Friday.

 Talk to a librarian for advice on defining your topic, developing your research strategy, and locating and using sources.
 Make an appointment now.